 ONU Law hosting benefit auction of Cambodian artwork

-On Monday, February 20 from noon – 1 p.m. several ONU Law students will give a presentation in the Large Moot Courtroom to kick-off the week-long event.
-Students will share their experiences and favorite memories from the recent January term trip to Cambodia.
+On Thursday, April 19 at lunchtime several ONU Law students will give a presentation in Room 124 to explain how these schools have made an impact on the students' lives.
+ONU Law students will share their experiences and favorite memories from the recent January term trip to Cambodia.
 The trip is part of a seminar course taught by Professor of Law Kevin Hill, “Law & Culture in Southeast Asia,” which has been offered annually since 2014.
 The January term is a three-week “bonus” semester that allows students to intensively study a subject that may exist outside of the traditional law school curriculum, and provides opportunities for hands-on learning experiences and studying abroad.

 Each painting on display in the auction was painted by a student at Phare Ponleu Selpak, which is a nonprofit Cambodian school that was started as a refugee camp in 1993.
 The school used art and dance to overcome the trauma of the Cambodian civil war and genocide.
 It focuses on improving the lives of children, young adults and their families with art schools, educational programs and social support.

-In 2016, this event raised more than $2,000, which is enough to cover the yearly salary of two teachers in Cambodia.
+This event raised more than $2,000 each year in both 2016 and 2017, which is enough to cover the yearly salary of two teachers in Cambodia.
 Individuals who do not wish to bid or are unable to attend the event are still welcome to donate.
-The source of contact for these donations is Julie Smith (firstname.lastname@example.org).
+The source of contact for these donations is Bailey Higgins (email@example.com).